anacierdem/N64-UNFLoader/UNFLoader/README.md

 <p>

 * Ubuntu (Haven't tested with others)
 * Run the included `installer_linux.sh` script to set up everything for you.
 If you are unable to launch the script, remember to mark it as executable.
+You can use `installer_linux.sh -y` to skip the interactive questions and just accept the default values.

 If you do not wish to run the script, then you must:
 * You must run UNFLoader with `sudo`.